What to do if buying a home without building regulations

 What about home improvements?

-In addition to construction work, building regulations also cover some home improvements.
+In addition to construction work, building regulations cover certain home improvements.

-The certificate will be issued by the building inspector assigned by the local authority who will have confirmed that the work was compliant and up to the required standard.
+The building inspector assigned by the local authority who will check that the work is compliant and up to the required standard.
+If the work is deemed to be compliant, a certificate will be issued.

 Which building works require approval and which do not?